RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 ## Failing intentionally and succeeding unconditionally

-While an app might require for user to specify some arguments, for some other arguments there might be a valid default value.
-Alternatively for some cases parser might benefit from better error messages than default "argument --foo is missing".
-Previously defined `alt` with helps with both cases when composed with either always failing or always succeeding parser:
+While an app might require users to specify some arguments, for other arguments there might be a valid default value.
+Alternatively, for some cases a parser might provide better error messages than a generic "argument --foo is missing".
+The `alt` method helps with both cases, when composed with either an always failing (`fail`) or always succeeding (`pure`) parser:

 ```rust
 impl<T> Magic<T> {